solana-labs/solana/book/src/solana-resources.md

 * `AccountAddress = hash(Account pubkey, Owner pubkey)`

-* ‘Accounts = Map<AccountAddress, Account>’
+* `Accounts = Map<AccountAddress, Account>`

-* ‘owner’ - The process responsible for the state transitions of the tokens and data in the ‘AccountAddress.’
+* `owner: Pubkey` - The process responsible for the state transitions of the tokens and data in the ‘AccountAddress.’

-### Programs

-Programs are loaded by the Loader as BPF bytecode and are identified by the pubkey of the program.
-Programs are pure code without a state.

-### `Loader::CreateProcess`
+### Account memory Allocation

-A single user pubkey has a valid address for every owner.
-In order to differentiate between instances of programs for a specific process, the ‘Loader::CreateProcess’ instruction can be used to create a specific instance of a program.
-Loaders create processes by pairing a program pubkey and a read-only context.
-The pipeline will pass the context as the first parameter to all the program instructions.

-## `System::Allocate`
+* `System::Allocate`

 This instruction is available to every program or process and appears as instruction 0.

 * `size: u64` - allocate the memory length in ‘size’ in bytes.
 The memory is zero-initialized.